MarkLaVenia/rockr/README.md

 ### Format

-The final step before plotting the data is to format by calling
+The final step before plotting the data is to format the data by calling

   - the `group_by()` and `mutate(rank())` commands to rank order the bands with each year and